-On April 29, 2016, Augsburg College broke ground on its newest and largest academic building, the Norman and Evangeline Hagfors Center for Science, Business, and Religion.
-The interdisciplinary Hagfors Center is designed to foster intersections among areas of study, support active learning, and connect the College to the community.
+In January 2018, Augsburg University opened its newest and largest academic building, the Norman and Evangeline Hagfors Center for Science, Business, and Religion.
+The interdisciplinary Hagfors Center is designed to foster intersections among areas of study, support active learning, and connect the University to the community.
 As such, the new building embodies Augsburg’s commitment to student learning, urban placemaking, and thoughtful stewardship.
 Learn more about the Hagfors Center.

 SHARED GOVERNANCE AT AUGSBURG

-In the fall of 2019, Augsburg will a year-long celebration of our sesquicentennial.
-Planning is already underway, led by Professor Darcy Engen and Athletics Director Jeff Swenson, Learn more about the planning for Augsburg’s sesquicentennial.
+Beginning in the fall of 2019, Augsburg held a year-long celebration of our sesquicentennial, with planning led by Professor Darcy Engen and Athletics Director Jeff Swenson, Learn more about Augsburg’s sesquicentennial.